 Fax: 867-874-3321

-NOTE: Application package for Teacher Certification and Salary Evaluation is available on the GNWT website.
+NOTE: The application package for Teacher Certification and Salary Evaluation is available on the GNWT website.

-PD Log Recertification Form: Teaching Certificate Recertificaton PD Statement
+PD Log Recertification Form: Teaching Certificate Recertification PD Statement

-Teacher (PDF)
+Teacher (PDF) add hyperlinks

 Principal (PDF) Code of Ethics – Bylaw 16

-Preamble
+PREAMBLE

 This Code of Ethics sets out general rules governing the allegation and conduct of members of the Association.
 Observance of the Code of Ethics is required to maintain high standards of professional service and to ensure that members of the Association conduct themselves in a professional manner in their interactions with students, the public, the Association, other members of the Association and the employer.